 Common Android issues

-Cause: These issues are likely caused because plugin and gradle versions used locally are different from the versions used on Codemagic.
+These issues are likely caused by plugin and/or gradle versions used locally being different from the versions used on Codemagic.
 If you are using a gradle version that is different from Codemagic, you have to define it in gradle wrapper

 .
 Otherwise, Codemagic ignores your build.gradle

 file, and your build won’t work properly.
-See which software versions Codemagic uses.
+See which software versions Codemagic uses on macOS, on Linux and on Windows instances.

 file isn’t in .gitignore